JwolffTeach/Space-Shooter-Tutorials/lesson4/readme.txt

     5. Add the color WHITE to our game_functions.py file.
 It should be (255, 255, 255)

   Restrict the ship's movement so it doesn't go off screen.
+    1. Open ship.py file.
+    2. Edit the update_location function:
+      a.
+Check the x position validity.
+If we've gone outside the screen boundary, then reset position.
+      b.
+Check the y position validity.
+If we've gone outside the screen boundary, then reset position.